SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Sensory Transducers and Coding_Boger.md

 		- single signal from the central cell being activated will be the only one that can help you pinpoint that
 		- shuts down the neighbors to make sure we only send that one signal.
 - duration - 2 mechanisms
-	- rapidly adapting sitmuli - like vibration from call
+	- rapidly adapting stimuli - like vibration from call
 		- will cause the action potentials and then eventually you don't notice that anymore with the APs going down while the stimulus is constant
 		- basically AP stops suddenly, until it stops, then it sends a short one
 	- slowly adapting stimuli - the profe standing up  , maintianing the posture